miraculyx/ccb/readme.md

 <p>In the case, you have different SNMP comunity-strings for every device in your network.
 You have to specify the devices
 IP address or names) in the file and the coresponding SNMP Read-Write Community String for this device.
 The last ";" is not required, but it helps to see if there are spaces added at the end of a community-string.
 You can insert comments in your device-file.
-All comments start with an "#", "!" or an whitespace (SPACE, TAB).
+All comments start with an "#", "!" or an whitespace (SPACE, TAB).</p>

-In the following example all the configuration files will be saved into the directory /ROMA/ of the TFTP-Server (192.168.1.1).
+<p>In the following example all the configuration files will be saved into the directory /ROMA/ of the TFTP-Server (192.168.1.1).
 The "" indicates to consider the Community-Strings from the device-file.
 There is a timeout of 5 seconds between one and an other device fetching.</p>

 /# Start of the Network Device File